 - Enter an IP address that does not conflict with the IP address of any other managed server on the admin LAN. - When using backup and restore, cloning, or HBA address rename, the NIC (or LAN expansion board) must support PXE boot. - A server running a VM host can still be registered as a physical OS if its [Category] of [Server OS] is set to [Windows/Linux].
-(For Windows Server 2008, etc.) - A VM host server that was mistakenly registered as a physical OS should be deleted and re-registered as a VM host. - When registering rack mount servers on which VMware ESXi is operating, select [Disable] for [Association with server management software (ServerView)] even when using PRIMERGY servers. - After registering the server, clear the [Register agent] checkbox and register the agent after registration of the server is complete. - When registering a server that has been virtualized using VIOM or ISM, specify a physical MAC address, not a virtual MAC address, as the MAC address for the admin LAN. - After registering the server, clear the [Register agent] checkbox and register the agent after registration of the server is complete. - 3.
-Click the [OK] button.
+A VM host server that was mistakenly registered as a physical OS should be deleted and re-registered as a VM host. - When registering rack mount servers on which VMware ESXi is operating, select [Disable] for [Association with server management software (ServerView)] even when using PRIMERGY servers. - After registering the server, clear the [Register agent] checkbox and register the agent after registration of the server is complete. - When registering a server that has been virtualized using VIOM or ISM, specify a physical MAC address, not a virtual MAC address, as the MAC address for the admin LAN. - After registering the server, clear the [Register agent] checkbox and register the agent after registration of the server is complete.